|

 1 plain Angel Food Cake

-1 (8 oz.) pkg. cream cheese, room temperature
+1 (8 oz.) pkg. cream cheese, room

 1 (12 oz.) can condensed milk